gonzalocarreteroh/CloudAI/README.md

 Gunwoo Park (20635825) gparkab@connect.ust.hk

+We developed a web application and an AI model to allow users to classify images of digits, integrated into multiple AWS cloud services to provide computing and storage scalability.
+In particular, we made use of several EC2 instances to run the webapp and AI model, an S3 bucket to store the images and an AWS Lambda function to connect everything together.

-There are two main components.
-The webapp in [webapp](/webapp) and the AI image classification model in
+The webapp can be found in [webapp](/webapp) and the Convolutional Neural Network used for image classification in